Chunked Margolus Neighborhoods

 This sounds very similar to Noita's approach, so what's the difference?

 Well, Noita only processes 1 out of 4 chunks at a time and then repeats the process again after a shift.
-Block cellular automata processes all blocks at the same time, which helps with reducing the overhead of using something like work stealing since we don't need to wait for the last pass to finish up.
+Block cellular automata processes all chunks in a single pass, which helps with reducing the overhead of using something like work stealing since we don't need to wait for the last pass to finish up.

 We run into a couple of issues with margolus neighborhoods fairly fast though: